Frequently Asked Questions

 Android USB Setup

-1. Unlock Developer Options and enable USB Debugging in the phones Settings:
+1. Unlock Developer Options and enable USB Debugging on your phone:

 Tap Build Number seven times to unlock Developer mode.